red-perfume/red-perfume.github.io/markdown/ecosystem.md

 # Ecosystem

 As plugins and tools are created relating to Red Perfume, they will be added here.

-If you have created a tool that should be listed here, edit the [`/markdown/ecosystem.md`](https://github.com/red-perfume/red-perfume.github.io/blob/main/markdown/ecosystem.md) file to add it.
+* Edit the [`/markdown/ecosystem.md`](https://github.com/red-perfume/red-perfume.github.io/blob/main/markdown/ecosystem.md) file to add it.

 ## Community